Note: This file is about 140K in size so may take a few seconds to load,

 Here I will simply try to share some conclusions

-I have reached about Muhammad over the last seventeen
+I have reached about Muhammad over the last seventeen years

 since my first Scholar of Theology examinations in Islamics

-and point ways to a better understanding of him and Islam
+and point ways to a better understanding of him and Islam than

 is sometimes witnessed among Christians.
-I will try to
+I will try to be

-positive, seeking to show ways of getting inside the
+positive, seeking to show ways of getting inside the mind of

 Muslims.
 In due course this may help us all in the more